Rabbit Health & Illnesses

-Rabbits can have several different health issues.
+Rabbits are sensitive creatures and they can contract several different health issues.
 Here are common illnesses that we’ve also experienced first-hand.
 If you do encounter similar issues with your rabbit, please consult a rabbit-savvy veterinarian first before taking any action.

 MITES: If you notice hair loss accompanied by skin flaking, your rabbit may have mites.
 Mites may be found in one ear or both, which could spread to the back of the head and feet.
 This will cause intense itching and your rabbit will resort to shaking and scratching its ears.
 If left untreated, the skin will start to crust.
 Lesions may start to appear and become infected which is painful.
 If the inner ear becomes infected, it might also lead to hearing loss.